Universality for tropical and logarithmic maps: Universality

 \subsection{Variations on a theme: tropical maps to affine spaces}

 We now study tropical maps

 where the target $\R^n$ does not carry any fan structure.
+These arise as tropicalisations of maps to an algebraic torus over a field with a real valuation \cite{MikhalkinTropicalCorrespondence,NishinouSiebert}.

-Tropical types of such maps are defined exactly as in Definition~\ref{def: tropical type}, except that we do not include the data of cones $\upsigma_p$ associated to polyhedra $p \in V(\Gamma) \sqcup E(\Gamma) \sqcup L(\Gamma)$.
+Tropical types of such maps are defined exactly as in Definition~\ref{def: tropical type}, except that we do not include the data of cones $\upsigma_p$ associated to polyhedra $p \in V(\Gamma) \sqcup E(\Gamma) \sqcup L(\Gamma)$ and we set all $d_v=0$.
+The latter assumption results in the classical balancing condition

-We consider moduli of such maps, up to overall target translation.
-Each tropical type determines a moduli cone, defined equivalently via its dual monoid as follows.
+We consider moduli of such maps up to overall target translation.
+As in Definition~\ref{def: tropical monoid}, each tropical type determines a moduli cone, defined equivalently via its dual monoid as follows.

 \begin{definition} The \textbf{tropical presentation} associated to a tropical type $\uptau$ of map to $\R^n$ has generating set indexed by the edge lengths

 The relations $R_\uptau$ are defined as follows.
 Given an oriented cycle $\upgamma$ of edges in $\Gamma$ we consider the expression